jbush001/NyuziProcessor/tests/cosimulation/README.md

 checking that the program state is accurate.

 ### Caveats
-- Cosimulation does not check that the verilog model has terminated appropriately.
+- The simulator does not check that the verilog model has terminated appropriately.
 It if halts before program execution is finished, it will fail silently.
 - The simulator does not currently model the behavior of the